-Throughout the South Pacific Gyre (Sites U1365-U1370), dissolved oxygen and dissolved nitrate are present throughout the entire sediment column.
-Concentration profiles of oxygen and nitrate demonstrate subseafloor O_2 loss and NO_3^- production and indicate that the subseafloor rate of microbial respiration is generally extremely low.
-In contrast, at Site U1371 in the upwelling zone just south of the gyre, detectable dissolved oxygen and dissolved nitrate are limited to just below the sediment/water interface and just above the sediment/basalt interface.
-Manganese reduction is a prominent electron-accepting process throughout most of this sediment column.
-Geographic variation in subseafloor profiles of dissolved oxygen, dissolved nitrate, dissolved phosphate, dissolved inorganic carbon (DIC), solid-phase total organic carbon (TOC), and solid-phase total nitrogen (TN) are consistent with the magnitude of organic-fueled subseafloor respiration declining from outside the gyre to the gyre center.
+Throughout the South Pacific Gyre (Sites U1365-U1370), dissolved oxygen and nitrate are present throughout the entire sediment sequence.
+Concentration profiles of oxygen and nitrate indicate that subseafloor heterotrophic respiration is oxic and proceeds very slowly.
+In contrast, at Site U1371 in the upwelling zone just south of the gyre, detectable oxygen and nitrate are limited to the top and bottom of the sediment column and manganese reduction is a prominent electron-accepting process.

+Geographic variation in subseafloor profiles of dissolved and solid-phase chemicals are consistent with the magnitude of organic-fueled subseafloor respiration declining from outside the gyre to the gyre center.

-At all sites located within the gyre, microbial cell counts are three or more orders of magnitude lower than at the same sediment depths at all sites previously cored by scientific ocean drilling.
-Microbial cell counts are generally higher at the site outside the gyre (Site U1371) than at the sites within the gyre but are lower than at all other sites previously drilled.
-Countable cells disappear within the upper sediment column at every site in the gyre (Sites U1365-U1370).
-Dissolved oxygen content, dissolved nitrate concentration, TOC, and TN also decrease with depth and then stabilize as countable cells disappear.
-The downhole disappearance of countable cells and measurable organic oxidation appears to result from the disappearance of organic electron donors.
+Microbial cell counts are lower than at all sites previously drilled.
+Countable cells disappear with increasing depth in the sediment at every site in the South Pacific Gyre (Sites U1365-U1370).
+Concentrations of dissolved oxygen and nitrate, total organic carbon, and total nitrogen stabilize as countable cells fall below the minimum detection limit.
+The downhole disappearance of cells and measurable organic oxidation appears to result from the disappearance of organic electron donors.